 Since the NIR 2014 and start of applying the Approach 3 in identification of Land converted to and from Forest land and determining the Forest land remaining Forest land, some of the management plans and programs ceased to be valid and new plans/programs were developed.
 When developing new plans/programmes a due attention is given to the identification and traceability of forests that are result of human induced afforestation before 1990.
 When these areas are identified, changes in forest areas occur and these areas are registered and reported under the 1990 forest areas in corresponding NIR.
-The change in forest areas that comes from the forest areas defined under the two consecutive plans/programs led to the difference between areas reported under the FL-FL areas in NIR 2022 and NIR 2023.
-For 2023 reporting it was traced 14,209.45 ha of new areas as the result of human induced afforestation before 1990.
+The change in forest areas that comes from the forest areas defined under the two consecutive plans/programs led to the difference between areas reported under the FL-FL areas in NIR 2023 and NIR 2024.
+For NIR 2024 reporting it was traced 14,209.45 ha of new areas as the result of human induced afforestation before 1990.
 In addition, corection in matrix was performed for years 2003 and 2004 related to cropland area converted to Forest land.
 In case of Grassland category converted to coniferous forests the biomass stock chane was calculated using the transition period of first 20 years and corresponding stock in first age class forests.
 In other forest categories there has not been changes since the CS in biomass in first and second age class was the same.
-The performed changes in forest areas resulted with the increase of removals in total Forest land category for 0.7% comparing the NIR 2022 and NIR 2023 data.
+The performed changes in forest areas resulted with the decrease of removals in total Forest land category for 11.5% comparing the NIR 2023 with NIR 2024 data.